Research

 Presented at: IZA Summer School (Berlin, July 2023)

-Selected Works in Progress
+Works in Progress

 Accessible Higher Education and Outside Options with Carl Gergs

 What impact do outside option values have on higher education enrollment decisions?
 We explore this important question using the case study of Universities of Applied Sciences (UAS) in Germany (comparable to US community colleges).
-To this end, we exploit the fact that wages paid during apprenticeships, the immediate outside option to UAS degrees, are a by-product of collective bargaining negotiations at the sector-industry level and thus quasi-exogenous with respect to UAS enrolment in a given region and subject area.
-Mapping sectors to UAS degrees, we then leverage variation in sectoral apprenticeship wage floors to measure individual’s sensitivity to changes in the opportunity cost of UAS enrolment.
+To this end, we exploit the fact that wages paid during apprenticeships, the immediate outside option to UAS degrees, are a by-product of collective bargaining negotiations at the sector-industry level and thus quasi-exogenous with respect to UAS enrollment in a given region and subject area.
+Mapping sectors to UAS degrees, we then leverage variation in sectoral apprenticeship wage floors to measure individual’s sensitivity to changes in the opportunity cost of UAS enrollment.